 - Citrix Provisioning (PVS)

-This article is specifically focused on design decisions and factors involving image provisioning.
-If you are interested in more general reference architecture for Citrix PVS or MCS, we highly recommend to read Citrix Virtual Apps and Desktops Image Management reference architecture.
+This article is focused on design decisions and factors involving image provisioning.
+If you are interested in more general reference architecture for Citrix PVS or MCS, we highly recommend reading Citrix Virtual Apps and Desktops Image Management reference architecture.

 Overview of Citrix Provisioning Services (PVS)